A few years ago, we received an email from an internal candidate we'd interviewed for a client:

 Here is what two executives have said about their experience as an internal candidate:

-President of Midwestern Bank who was considered for a position in the Bank's Holding Company:
+President of a midwestern bank who was considered for a position in the bank's holding company:

-Vice President, Compliance with a Fortune 50 Company:
+Vice President of Compliance with a Fortune 50 company:

 Paula learned about the internal opportunity directly from the hiring manager.
 The hiring manager responded back very positively that he would be happy to have her added to the candidate slate and that she would be contacted by the search firm handling the search.
 Paula was interviewed in person by the search firm and was pleased with the time spent to assess her potential candidacy.
 She applauded the search firm's efforts to understand the newly created role within the company.
 While Paula was not selected for the role, she remains extremely supportive of the hiring manager and believes that being included in the interview process has only improved her visibility in the company for other positions.

 There are several things that a search firm can do to improve the internal candidate's experience:

 - Communicate often and clearly, and do not assume that the client will communicate the progress and process of the search with the candidate;